Skip to main content

 Impact of SJD program in your career:

-The SJD program has been a pivotal period in my career.
-It provided me with the tools and time to think creatively and comprehensively about big-picture legal challenges I believe are critically important, to conceive and articulate new ideas and theories addressing these challenges, and to consider the details and implications of these ideas and theories thoroughly, while continuously analyzing, refining, and developing them further.
-The SJD program also empowered me to pursue unique professional opportunities, such as serving as Director of Research of the Center for Ethics and the Rule of Law and as Legislative Director of a comprehensive criminal justice reform project in the state of Delaware.
-Moreover, the SJD program has enabled me to engage and remain in conversation with brilliant, innovative, and experienced researchers and educators, from whom I was very fortunate to learn about legal scholarship, academy, and so much more.
+The SJD program has been pivotal in my career and invaluable for my current role as a law professor.
+It provided me with the tools and time to think creatively and comprehensively about big-picture legal challenges I believe are critically important; to conceive and articulate new ideas and theories addressing these challenges; and to consider the details and implications of these ideas and theories thoroughly—while continuously analyzing, refining, and developing them further.
+The SJD program also empowered me to pursue unique professional opportunities, such as serving as the Director of Research of the Center for Ethics and the Rule of Law and as the Legislative Director of a comprehensive criminal justice reform project in the state of Delaware.
+Moreover, the SJD program has enabled me to engage and remain in conversation with innovative, accomplished, and wise researchers and educators, from whom I was very fortunate to learn about legal scholarship, academia, and so much more.

 What makes the SJD program at Penn unique:

-What makes the SJD program at Penn Law so special is the combination of the academic brilliance of Penn Law professors with the welcoming, cordial, and unassuming approach of everyone in the Penn community.
+I think it is the rare combination of the academic brilliance of Penn Law professors with the welcoming, cordial, and unassuming approach they, and everyone else in the Penn community, embrace.
 What I found especially remarkable is that SJD candidates are invited to attend faculty workshops and colloquia which helps them become immersed in the intellectual atmosphere of the law school.
 Moreover, it is also not uncommon that world-renowned scholars engage in lively discussions with students in the hallways, which makes for a particularly vibrant intellectual environment.
-Furthermore, the members of the law school staff, and especially of the graduate programs office (which manages the SJD program) are always genuinely supportive, open-minded, compassionate, and willing to go the extra mile to help.
+Furthermore, all members of the law school staff, and especially of the graduate programs office (which manages the SJD program) are always genuinely supportive, open-minded, compassionate, and willing to go the extra mile to help.

 Advice to SJD candidates: